 You need to segue the conversation you’ve been having into the new conversation you want to start having.
 And you do this in 2 ways..

 - Build a brand narrative around it

 The golden thread is the theme that underlies everything you do.
 It’s rarely about what you do and always about why you do.

 Take my client Robyn for example.
-When it comes to what she’s does she’s worn many hats, from an aromatherapist to social worker and now celebrant, but her golden thread runs brightly through all of these – it’s story telling.
+When it comes to what she does she’s worn many hats, from an aromatherapist to social worker and now celebrant, but her golden thread runs brightly through all of these, it’s story telling.
 Robyn’s ability to listen, empathise and gather stories means in each of her professions she’s been a curator of memories, transforming them into stories that help others make sense of their lives.

-So, when she pivoted into her as celebrant, it was this golden thread that made the transition seamless for her audience.
+So, when she pivoted into her business as a celebrant, it was this golden thread that made the transition seamless for her audience.

 Building a brand narrative

 Your brand narrative is the story that’s woven from your golden thread, helping people make sense of the transition you’re making.